“I mainly fly with X airline. This means that I should get their credit card, right?”

 Airline credit cards are often referred to as “co-brand cards” because they are issued by a financial institution but have an airline brand on them.

-For example, the Southwest Rapid Rewards Plus Credit Card is a Southwest branded credit card that is issued by Chase.
+For example, all of the Southwest credit cards are Southwest branded credit cards that are issued by Chase.
 This card earns Southwest miles and comes with perks for travel on Southwest but any day-to-day account issues are handled by Chase.
 So there is no need to contact Southwest for any account related issues.